Trump warns of 'severe consequences' if Putin does not agree to stop war after summit

 He stressed that a ceasefire must come at the beginning of negotiations.
 He told reporters that Trump “also wants to make this one of his priorities” in the meeting with Putin.

-Trump “was very clear" that the U.S. wants to achieve a ceasefire at the summit, French President Emmanuel Macron said at a separate appearance in France.
+At a separate appearance in France, French President Emmanuel Macron said Trump “was very clear" that the U.S. wants to achieve a ceasefire at the summit.

 Following Friday's summit, Macron added, Trump will “seek a future trilateral meeting” — one involving Trump, Putin and Zelenskyy.
 He said he hoped that it could be held in Europe "in a neutral country that is acceptable to all parties.”